Alogani/vscode_container/README.md

   /opt/vscode_container/icon.png
   ```

-  For instance, a popular black-themed VSCodium icon shared by the community is shipped in the repo and can be found here:
+  For instance, a popular black-themed VSCodium icon shared by the community is shipped in the repo (but not owned by me) and can be found here:
   https://www.reddit.com/r/vsCodium/comments/q5trq1/vscodium_black_icon
    _Note: This icon does not have an identified license._